paulafortuna/Portuguese-minority-terms/README.md

 # Portuguese-minority-terms

-The repo contains a dictionary of words used to refer to minorities in Portuguese referring to the context of Portugal.
+The repo contains a dictionary of words used to refer to minorities (e.g woman, migrants) in Portuguese.
+This words aim at cover only continental Portugal.

 If you use this dataset please cite: